Manikarnika Ghat: The Manikarnika shrine as a Shakti Peeth

 The Manikarnika shrine is an important place of worship for Shaktism sect of Hinduism.
 It is near to the Kashi Vishwanath Temple.
 The mythology of Daksha yaga and Sati's self immolation is the mythology behind the origin of Shakti Peethas.
 The etymology of the place is due to this mythology.
 It is believed that Sati Devi's Ear Rings has fallen here.
 Manikarna in Sanskrit means Ear Rings.

-Shakti Peethas are shrines that are believed to be enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi, when Lord Shiva carried it and wandered.
+Shakti Peethas are shrines that are believed to be enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi, when Shiva carried it and wandered.
 There are 51 Shakti Peeth linking to the 51 letters or akshar in Sanskrit.
 Each temple have shrines for Shakti.
 The Shakti of Manikarnika is addressed as Vishalakshi & Manikarni.

-Significance

-Hindu mythology teaches that the ghat is especially sacred and that people cremated there receive moksha.

-As the myth goes, Vishnu, after several thousand years of tapasya, trying to please Shiva, to convince him to not destroy the holy city of Kashi when he destroys the world, managed to do so.

-Lord Shiva along with Parvati came to Kashi before Vishnu to grant him his wish.
-Vishnu dug a kund (well) on the bank of Ganges for the bath of the couple.
-When Lord Shiva was bathing a Mani (Jewel) from his earring fell into the kund, hence the name Manikarnika (Mani:Beads Karnam:Ear Angad: Ornament).
-There is another myth about the ghat : the ear jewel from lord Shiva fell down while he was dancing angrily, which fell on the earth and thus Manikarnika Ghat formed.

 Manikarnika Kund

-The well at the ghat is called Manikarnika Kund and was built by Lord Vishnu.
+The well at the ghat is called Manikarnika Kund and was built by Vishnu.

 Proposal

-A proposal for renovating the Manikarnika ghat has been proposed by Departments of Landscape Architecture at the University of Illinois at Urbana, Champaign (UIUC), USA, and Bhanubhen Nanavati College of Architecture for Women (BNCA), Pune, India A proposal for renovating and redevelopment the Manikarnika ghat is in progress by Eastern Infrastructure Fund of Varanasi, India.
+A proposal for renovating the Manikarnika ghat has been proposed by Departments of Landscape Architecture at the University of Illinois at Urbana, Champaign (UIUC), USA, and Bhanubhen Nanavati College of Architecture for Women (BNCA), Pune, India.
+A proposal for renovating and redevelopment the Manikarnika ghat is in progress by Eastern Infrastructure Fund of Varanasi, India.